Scientists Dating Forum held an event about women in science last Thursday, 16th February, at ArteSants bar (Barcelona).

 Three speakers were invited to talk about the role of women in science.
 Then, all attendees worked in groups on different case studies to analyse the situation and find possible improvements.

-As a young, fresh and responsible association, SciDF joined the celebration of the International Day of Women and Girls in Science (February 11th) with a SciDF@Bars event.
+As a young, fresh and responsible association, SciDF joined the celebration of the International Day of Women and Girls in Science (February 11th).
 On February 16th, we put together three scientists in ArteSants bar to talk and debate about women and girls in science in front of 70-80 people.
 The event started with a roundtable and finished with participative case studies in a relaxed environment.

-Tània Verge, from the Department of Social and Political Science of Pompeu Fabra University (UPF), shared data related to the presence of women in different academic levels —from undergraduate to rector— in Spain and other countries.
+Tània Verge, from the Department of Social and Political Science of the Universitat Pompeu Fabra, shared data related to the presence of women in different academic levels —from undergraduate to rector— in Spain and other countries.
 The higher the position, the fewer women there are.
-The numbers follow the so-called Scissors Graph.
+The numbers follow a scissors graph.
 Why does this happen?

-Marta Casanellas Rius, President of the Comisión de Mujeres y Matemáticas of the Real Sociedad Matemática Española, shooted a question: Have women the same opportunities than men in science?
+Marta Casanellas Rius, president of the Comisión de Mujeres y Matemáticas of the Real Sociedad Matemática Española, asked a question: Have women the same opportunities than men in science?
 Through different studies and examples, she concluded that the answer is no. Moreover, she pointed out some tricky aspects such as maternity leave, which has some effects on the career opportunities for women.

-Afterwards, complex questions were debated, including the relation between social or biological differences in maternity and how it affects society or how gender inequality is related with other differences, such as religion, country of origin, disability… We would like to highlight that there were a lot of questions and a high participation, and not only from women, but also from men.
+Afterwards, complex questions were debated, including the relation between social or biological differences in maternity and how it affects society or how gender inequality is related to other differences, such as religion, country of origin, disability… We would like to highlight that there were a lot of questions and a high participation from both women and men.

-**For more photos about this SciDF@Bars, visit this album on Facebook.
+Photos about this event in our album on Facebook.